 Getting through homework

 On the days when my kids don’t have any after-school activities, we go straight into homework after snack time.
-Typically starting with whatever is on the school tablet and then doing all paperwork home that has been given.
+Typically start with whatever is on the school tablet and then do all paperwork home that has been given.

 For my toddler, I will set her up with tablet learning time or some activity to keep her busy.